tmanderson/pc/README.md

 - `string` for matching exact strings
 - `regexp` for matching character ranges
-- `sequence` for matching ordered patterns of parsers
+- `sequence` for matching ordered patterns of parsers (i.e. all patterns must match, one after the other)
-- `any` for matching any number of patterns in any order
+- `any` for matching any number of patterns in any order (i.e. at least one pattern must match)

 Both the `string` and `regexp` parser can be created with the `match` parser, which is just a convenience function which maps your argument (a `string` or